 Ethical investing refers to the practice of using one's ethical and moral principles as the primary filter for the selection of securities.
-In essence it means supporting companies (via the funds in which you invest) that benefit the community, the environment and society and avoiding those whose products and services or business practices many find morally objectionable, such as tobacco, animal testing, gambling, oil & gas production etc.
+In essence it means supporting companies (via the funds in which you invest) that benefit the community, the environment and society and avoiding those whose products and services (or business practices) many find morally objectionable, such as tobacco, animal testing, gambling, etc. It also refers to a method of investing whereby the underlying mandate of the investment firm might be to reduce greenhouse gas emissions (e.g. Dimensional) or to engage with the main companies within the fund, on material ESG issues in the belief that they can impact long-term value creation (Vanguard).